Amir-Golmoradi/Amir-Golmoradi/README.md

 # Hi there, I'm Amir Golmoradi 👋

 ## 🚀 About Me
-I am a Backend Engineer passionate about designing and implementing highly scalable and robust systems using Java, Python, Golang, and TypeScript.
-With a strong focus on modern microservices architectures, I bring deep expertise in SQL/NoSQL databases, Docker, and CI/CD pipelines.
+I am a Backend Developer passionate about designing and implementing highly scalable and safe systems using Java and Golang.
+With a strong focus on modern microservices architectures, I bring deep expertise in SQL/NoSQL databases and Docker.
 My goal is to deliver solutions that enhance performance, ensure reliability, and foster innovation at scale.

 ## 🛠️ Tech Stack
 - **Languages**: Experienced with various programming languages due to my computer science background, but my main focus is on Spring Boot and Golang.